AkS-ASJ/blogapp/README.md

 Blogapp from Full Stack Open

+You can download and try it, just add an .env file.

 For the frontend please check the repository named blogapp-frontend.

 Softwares used: React, Node, Express, Jest, Cypress, Rest (api), Bootstrap, Jquery, JWT, Bcrypt